Estimated reading time: 5 minutes

 Being open-minded to the experience of others is an enviable positive trait to possess.
-It’ll stand you in good stead as a new mental health technician.
+It’ll stand you in good stead as a new behavioral health assistant.

-Final Thoughts on Mental Health Technician Personality Traits
+Final Thoughts on Behavioral Health Assistant Personality Traits

 Mental illness is widespread in the United States.

 Tens of millions of people around the country suffer from it every single year.